rafaeljusto/toglacier/README.md

 and `Glacier Service`).
 You will find your AWS region identification [here](http://docs.aws.amazon.com/general/latest/gr/rande.html#glacier_region).

-The audit file that keeps track of all backups has the following format:
+The audit file that keeps track of all backups has the format bellow.
+It's a good idea to periodically copy this audit file somewhere else, so if you lose your server you can recorver the files faster from the AWS Glacier (don't need to use the web interface).

     [datetime] [location] [checksum]